Directors

 PhD student

-Lara Greening is currently studying for a PhD in Psychology at Queens’ college.
+Lara Greening is currently studying for a PhD in Psychology at Queens’ College.
 Her PhD, supervised by Professor Lucia Reisch and Dr Lee de Wit, focuses on using machine learning to predict voting behaviour and political ideology.
 Lara’s research interests include data science, machine learning, computational social science, and the application of machine learning to improve society.
 She works on the PREDICT project, exploring the effectiveness of classical machine learning algorithms in comparison to LLMs.

 Institute Staff